BandaSrija/cloud-computing-spring-2025-classroom-hands-on-3-mapreduce-word-count-using-map-reduce-WordCount_Map/README.md

     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
 3. Commit and push to your repo so that we can able to see your output

+## Sample Input
+Hadoop is a framework for distributed processing.
+Hadoop is designed to scale across clusters.

+## Sample Output
+Hadoop 2
+is 2
+a 1
+framework 1
+for 1
+distributed 1
+processing 1
+designed 1
+to 1
+scale 1
+across 1
+clusters 1